apache/libcloud/docs/compute/index.rst

 API Reference
 -------------

-There is a reference to :doc:`all the methods on the base compute driver
+For a full reference of all the classes and methods exposed by the compute API, see :doc:`this page </compute/api>`.
-</compute/api/>`.